 New Employees: For initial enrollment in employee benefit plans, new employees will meet with a representative from FBS, the district's third party administrator, to ask questions and get set up in the enrollment system.
-New employees have 30 days from their date of employment to enroll and make any changes.Existing Employees: Existing employees may make changes to most benefits only during open enrollment or within 30 days after a qualifying change in family status.
+New employees have 30 days from their date of employment to enroll and make any changes.Existing Employees: You may make changes to most benefits only during open enrollment or within 30 days after a qualifying change in family status.

 To make a permitted change: